Suburbzero/suburbzeroact.github.io/content/resources/index.md

 ---
 title: "Resources"
 header_image:  "/images/S0_web_faq.svg"
-header_headline: "sd"
+header_headline: "Resources"
-header_subheadline: "Some answers to frequently asked questions about the suburb zero ACT plan."
+header_subheadline: " to round out your knowledge and get you started on the journey to total electrification."
 hPages: "/resources"
 ---